kete/media_selector/README.md

 ## Usage

-More to come.
+See https://github.com/kete/image_selector_tinymce_plugin for how it can be configured to be used with a Rich Text Editor.

 ## Dependencies

-jQuery (through a link to Google's CDN) and Sammy.js along with some Sammy.js plugins that are included in the javascripts directory.
+jQuery (through a link to Google's CDN), Handlebars.js (through a link to cdnjs CDN), and Sammy.js along with some Sammy.js plugins that are included in the javascripts directory.

 ## Author